cmathgit/aillm-agent-sandbox/README.md

 # aillm-agent-sandbox
-staging repo for agentic code modification
+staging repo for agentic code modification by LLMs.